 3. Organize your space: Physical clutter causes mental clutter.
 Having papers strewn everywhere, and having essential items such as keys out of place causes the mind to work extra hard.
 A messy and disorganized environment can cause stress and mental exhaustion, which reduces efficiency.
 You also lose time trying to find things that are lost in the mess.

-4. Manage your information diet: In today’s information age with flurries of headlines, tweets, and social media posts vying for our attention, we have to be careful about how much of it we consume.
-Too much information can overwhelm our senses and overstimulate our brains.
+4. Manage your information diet: Too much information can overwhelm our senses.
 Only take in things that you know you’d put to good use, and that will benefit you in some way.
 In the same way you must be conscious of your food diet, you have to be aware of your information diet.
 It’s essential to moderate how much you take in every day from social media, web surfing, blogs, newspapers, magazines, and TV.
 Avoid the equivalent of junk food in the media world like random click-bait articles, celebrity gossip, and other ‘trash’ content that doesn’t add value to your life.

 5. Make time to reflect and relax: In addition to avoiding the distractions that overwhelm us, we should adopt practices that can help us unwind and slow down.
 Popular practices like mindfulness and meditation are considered to be effective in achieving this outcome.
 There are plenty of meditation tracks available on YouTube, and apps that can guide you through the process of building a practice.

-Many spiritual luminaries have compared the human mind to water.
+There have been many spiritual luminaries who have compared the human mind to water.
 When it’s turbulent and murky, we have less clarity, and everything about life becomes difficult to see.
 Decluttering our minds will calm the waters and clear away the murkiness, making it easier for us to see our current reality for what it is and build a magnificent vision for our future.

 All my best on your journey,

 Question for you: How often does your mind get cluttered?
-How do you manage it?
+How are some techniques you use to declutter your mind?

 Did you like this post?
 Sign up below, and I’ll send you more awesome posts like this every week